-There will be no make-up Midterm Exams, Quizzes or assignments.
+There will be no make-up Midterm Exams, Quizzes or WebWork assignments.
+No exceptions will be considered.
+Missed Quizzes and WebWork assignments will receive a grade of zero.
 If you have valid grounds for an academic concession regarding a Midterm or Final Exam, one may be granted if you apply for it.
+Otherwise you will receive a grade of zero.
+Please follow the instructions below to apply for an academic concession if you miss a Midterm or Final Exam.
 You can find more information about what constitutes valid grounds for an academic concession at https://science.ubc.ca/students/advising/concession